For those who prefer video, this case study is described in the April 5th lecture of our Spring 2017 course.

 Update: Philip Bump at the Washington Post noticed the same flaw in the argument, and presents additional context in this post.

 Another update: It looks like we were too generous in assuming that Fox News was accurate with its $70 million figure.
-The Department of Agriculture is now demanding a correction to the story.
-(Irony: Fox's fraud figures are probably far lower than the actual loss to fraud.)
+The Department of Agriculture demanded a correction to the story, and Fox acquiesced.
+Amusingly, the $77 million figure that Fox used to argue that the foodstamp program is inefficiant is far lower than the actual loss to fraud.